Community-Academic Scholars: Academic Mentors

 Participate as a mentor in the Community-Academic Scholars Program

-During the 10-week summer program, Community-Academic Scholars work with academic and community mentors to complete a research project that addresses health, poverty, or social inequity.
-The Community-Academic Scholars Initiative supports the undergraduates with training, weekly meetings, and a stipend to offset the cost of housing and/or other living expenses during the program.
+During the 10-week summer program, Community-Academic Scholars work with academic and community mentors to conduct community-engaged research on any topic.
+The Community-Academic Scholars Program supports the undergraduates with training, weekly meetings, and a stipend to offset the cost of housing and/or other living expenses during the program.
 Accepted projects will be matched with an undergrad scholar whose interests, experience, and abilities best fit the project.

 Eligible projects